 “You learn so much more at a start-up.
 I learnt a lot at BCG, but here the learning curve has been much steeper and much more satisfying.
 You have so much more responsibility, and you learn from that much faster – you have to make decisions fast.”Freddy, Wild Cosmetics

-Here, we speak to Freddy, the Co-Founder and CEO of Wild Cosmetics and Jocelyn, who Freddy hired as their Head of Operations.
+We speak to Freddy, co-founder and CEO of Wild Cosmetics, and Jocelyn, Head of Operations, who Freddy hired on Movemeon.

 Freddy, it would be great to understand a bit about your journey to starting Wild Cosmetics.

 I was at HelloFresh for 6 years; I joined as the first marketing employee.
 There was a team of 5 of us and over the 6 years we built a team of 20 people and grew the business to £100m in revenue.
 I learnt a lot – made a lot of mistakes too, but it was a super exciting journey in a very competitive space.

 I left HelloFresh close to 2 years ago.
 I wanted to start my own business and was interested in the sustainability space – I saw a lot of opportunities there for startups to disrupt.
 At the same time, a friend of mine – co-founder Charlie – had already been playing around in that space; he had a reusable coffee cup business.
 We looked at a few areas and saw the bathroom as ripe for innovation – lots of plastic there!
 So that’s why we started Wild.
 It’s been a super exciting journey so far.

 Wild soft-launched last year and then properly launched at the heart of COVID.
 We’ve been growing really fast and have just raised another £2m from JamJar and a couple more investors.

 Freddy & Jocelyn, could you both talk a bit about the process of hiring / being hired into a fast-growing startup during a pandemic?